 For a full day of single-pitch climbing, you really can’t go wrong with Mammut’s Smart Belay Device.
 It’s the cheapest and most lightweight assisted-breaking belay device out there …

 There’s no question that having assisted-breaking makes things easier at the crag—especially when you’re belaying your buddy who’s working his project for the next hour.
 But it’s the lethal combination of the Smart’s simplicity, light weight, and affordable price that make it a favored choice for single-pitch outings.
-At only 2.9oz and under $30, it’s about half the weight of the Petzl GriGri 2 and over a 1/3 less in price.
-The no-nonsense design of the Smart provides dynamic breaking and lends itself to intuitive operation—making it great for beginner climbers adjusting to assisted devices.
+At only 80 grams (2.8oz) it’s about half the weight and half the price of the Petzl GriGri.
+The no-nonsense design of the Smart provides dynamic braking and lends itself to intuitive operation—making it great for beginner climbers adjusting to assisted devices.
 And with its fluid rope handling enabled by its simple design, feeding out slack is easy, so you don’t have to worry about short-roping your partner or struggling to take.

 There’s really no need to overthink it when you’re just trying to crag.
 Let the Mammut Smart Belay Device do the thinking for you.